nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 | DCAT | See section "[5.4 Class: Distribution](https://www.w3.org/TR/vocab-dcat/#class-distribution)", particularly the properties dcat:downloadURL and dcat:mediaType.
 | Schema.org | see the definition of the property [schema:distribution](http://schema.org/distribution) of the [schema:Dataset](http://schema.org/Dataset) class.<br> see also the class [schema:DataDownload](http://schema.org/DataDownload) and its properties [schema:contentUrl](http://schema.org/contentUrl) and [schema:encodingFormat](http://schema.org/encodingFormat) |

-In addition, for the requirements of Europeana, data providers must follow the following points:
+or the requirements of Europeana, data providers must follow the following points:
 The files that constitute the data dump of the dataset, must contain the RDF data encoded in one the RDF encodings suported by Europeana:  [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/), [JSON-LD](https://www.w3.org/TR/json-ld/)  or [Turtle](https://www.w3.org/TR/turtle/)
 The files may be compressed.
 Currently, Europeana supports only the GZip compression algorithm.
 When using DCAT or Schema.org, the